-A few years in the past, I become e-gifted a recipe for a simple fruit-topped cake known as Cup o’.
-The electronic mail ended with, “I wager my mom made 1000 of these when we were youngsters.”
+A few years ago, I received a recipe for a simple fruit-topped cake known as Cup o’.
+The email ended with, “I wager my mom made 1000 of these when we were youngsters.”

-I made the cake some instances and preferred it well sufficient.
-It turned into the close, however no longer the deal with I concept it could be.
+I made the cake in some instances and preferred it well sufficient.
+However, it turned into the close, no longer the deal with the concept it could be.
 I was much less keen on the pudding shape and more entranced with the one’s crispy edges.
-I got to work and made this cake my personal, one supposed for the potluck table.
+I got to work and made this cake for my personal use, one supposed for the potluck table.
 In the past month, I doled out this cake to buddies, the circle of relatives, individuals, workmen, and shortly-to-be-neighbors, creating a dozen variations until it reached, in my mind, its full ability.

 From the outset, I knew I desired this to be a buttermilk cake.
 Buttermilk from my neighborhood dairy is thick and creamy and glugs out of the bottle.
 For this cake, the buttermilk from the grocery store works as well.
 However, the thicker version makes a cake with a barely greater wet and gentle crumb.

-Changing from whole milk to buttermilk inside the unique cake meant adjusting the leavening from baking powder to baking soda (unlike milk, buttermilk does no longer want the cream of tartar, an acidic element in baking powder, to activate the leavening), and I fiddled with the amount of, nicely, the entirety else.
+Changing from whole milk to buttermilk inside the unique cake meant adjusting the leavening from baking powder to baking soda (unlike milk, buttermilk no longer wants the cream of tartar, an acidic element in baking powder, to activate the leavening), and I fiddled with the amount of, nicely, the entirety else.
 I brought eggs.
 I upped the flour.
 I changed the ratio of fruit to the batter.
 And I modified the pan size.
-The result is a truly muffin-like cake, a little like an espresso cake, and reminiscent of pound cake.
+The result is a truly muffin-like cake reminiscent of pound cake, a little like an espresso cake.

-I used something fruit that was reachable to top the cake.
+I used some fruit that was reachable to top the cake.
 I mixed berries.
 I used white and yellow peaches.
 I stirred collectively sweet and bitter cherries.
-Any fruit suits the bill and scents the cake whilst it bakes.
+Any fruit suits the bill and scents the cake while it bakes.

-This is a cake that any baker will want to make their very own.
+This is a cake that any baker will want to make their own.
 I know because I gave the recipe to two friends, and they each changed it up.
-I use vanilla to addition a heady scent to the cake; however, my friend Gail used almond extract.
-When I introduced cinnamon, I concept it overwhelmed the fruit’s flavor and the tang of the buttermilk; however, Abbie added nutmeg and changed it into glad.
-I assume cardamom might be scrumptious, too.
+I used vanilla to add a heady scent to the cake; however, my friend Gail used almond extract.
+When I introduced cinnamon, I thought it overwhelmed the fruit’s flavor and the tang of the buttermilk; however, Abbie added nutmeg and changed it into glad.
+I assume cardamom might be delicious, too.

 Here is your new pass-to-summer cake.
-Make it as soon as I suspect you may make it again and again, as I even have.
+Make it as soon as possible.
+I suspect you may make it repeatedly, as I have.
 Slice the cake into big square slabs; nobody will whinge if their piece has a scoop of ice cream snuggling up next to it.
-Around right here, we have been calling it breakfast cake with certainly no guilt.
-And if there may be buttermilk leftover, it makes delicious biscuits, is a terrific brine for birds, and is a great sipping drink on a hot day, or so said my grandfather.
+Around right here, we have been calling it breakfast cake with no guilt.
+And if there may be buttermilk leftover, it makes delicious biscuits, is a terrific bird brine, and is a great sipping drink on a hot day, or so said, my grandfather.

 Buttermilk Sheet Cake with Peaches and Blueberries

-If you don’t have a stand mixer, a hand mixer and a massive bowl will work simply as well.
+If you don’t have a stand mixer, a hand mixer and a massive bowl will work.

-Make beforehand: Cover the cake tightly and keep it at the counter for approximately 3 days.
+Make beforehand: Cover the cake tightly and keep it at the counter for approximately three days.

 Makes 15 to 20 servings